Listed below are frequently asked questions from Canadian investors. For further details, feel free to reach out to us.

 What protections are in place to prevent fraud and misappropriations of BMG Funds' assets?

 There are stringent procedures in place to prevent fraud and any possible misappropriations of the assets of BMG BullionFund, BMG Gold BullionFund and BMG Silver BullionFund:

-The auditor examines the annual financial statements of BMG Funds, and expresses an opinion thereon.
-The auditor also does a physical count of the bullion of each Fund on an annual basis.
+Auditor RSM Canada LLP, Toronto, Ontario, examines and approves the annual financial statements of BMG Funds, and expresses an opinion thereon.
+The auditor also performs a physical count of the bullion held in each Fund on an annual basis.

 How do I know that BMG Group Inc. secures socially responsible precious metals?